naveenkrishnan840/YouTube-Data-Harvesting-and-Warehousing/README.md

       - BuildYouTubeApi class
           - get_channel method
           - get_videos_with_comments method

+  Once records from the database or api, then i will show records in UI

   - UI Parts method
       - show_channel_details

-Once records from the database or api, then i will show records in UI
+- pages/query-page file
+    - In select box have 10 question to select and execute the query from mysql database in dataframe format and show in grid